-These days, your best strategy is to include anchor text that effectively describes the content you’re linking, with phrasing that naturally blends with the rest of your article.
+These days, your best strategy is to include anchors that effectively describe the content you’re linking, with phrasing that naturally blends with the rest of your article.

 On that note, make sure you’re not keyword stuffing.

-Feel free to come up with a phrase adjacent to your target keywords, or contextually on topic, but your top priority should be using anchor text that makes sense.
+Feel free to come up with a phrase adjacent to your target keywords, or contextually on topic, but your top priority should be using text in your link anchors that makes sense.

 By default, links are “dofollow,” which means Google’s web crawlers and search algorithm will consider them when making calculations and determining rankings.

 However, it’s also possible to include a “nofollow” tag in the backend HTML code that prevents a link from being considered.